-Founded in 2020 by someone that has priorly spent much of their time volunteering for animal rights through development work, Cage Undefined was created to give every animal rights activist with a valuable skillset an opportunity to put their skills to use for the movement.
-By operating under a robust set of moral principles and using the latest technologies, we hope to provide a platform were many activists are able and feel comfortable to collaborate.
+Founded in 2020 by someone that has priorly spent much of their time volunteering for animal rights through development work, Cage Undefined was created to bolster the animal rights movement with the valuable skillsets that many activists have and to promote and improve the ethics within the movement.
+By operating under a robust set of values and using the latest technologies, we hope to provide an ethical platform from which we can propel the movement into the modern era.

-At Cage Undefined we're taking elaborate steps to make sure that these values are safeguarded.
-We host all of our projects and most of our infrastructure on our own servers in the Netherlands and are very picky with the third-party services we utilise.
-This ensures that no questionable parties have access to the data of our users and we are capable of safeguarding their privacy.
-Our servers are also powered by wind energy and run on ethical and sustainable hardware , meaning that most of our organisation is completely sustainable.
+We host all of our projects and most of our infrastructure on our own servers in the Netherlands under strict privacy laws and are very picky with the third-party services we utilise.
+This makes sure that the data that other parties have access to regarding our organisation and our users is extremely limited.

 We try to keep our organisation as transparent as possible wherever we can.
 This includes publisising our decision making on important matters and public records of our donations and spending.
 Additionally, all our projects are open source not only to contribute to the open source community, but also to make it possible to be audited by any third-party.